renakdup/simple-dic/README.md

 # Simple DI Container for WordPress
-Simple DI Container for WordPress with autowiring allows you easily use it in your plugins and themes.
+Simple DI Container for WordPress with auto-wiring allows you easily use it in your plugins and themes.

 ## Why choose Simple DI Container?
 1. Easy to integrate into your project, just copy 1 file.
 2. Simple DI Conteiner hasn't any dependencies on other scripts or libraries.
 3. Supports Autowiring.
 4. Allow you following the best practices while development.

-[//]: # (5.
-Almost PSR7 compatible.)
+5. Almost PSR7 compatible.
+Just need to rename

 ## How to integrate it in a project?